rubenhortas/rubenhortas.github.io/_posts/2024-02-17-htb-cozyhosting.md

 stty rows 56 columns 209
 ```

-We take a look at a new user name:
+We take a look at a new user:

 ```
 app@cozyhosting:/app$ id